-Saving Lives at Birth: A Grand Challenge for Development - a partnership of USAID, the Government of Norway (Norad), the Bill & Melinda Gates Foundation, Grand Challenge Canada, the UK Department of International Development (DFID), and the Korea International Cooperation Agency (KOICA) - calls on the brightest minds across the globe to develop groundbreaking prevention and treatment approaches for pregnant mothers and newborns during the vulnerable hours surrounding birth.
-Since the launch of Saving Lives at Birth in 2011, seven annual rounds of awards have been made to support a portfolio of 116 novel technology, service delivery, and demand-simulation solutions for use in low resource settings through 144 awards.
+Saving Lives at Birth: A Grand Challenge for Development - a partnership of USAID, the Government of Norway, the Bill and Melinda Gates Foundation, Grand Challenge Canada, the UK Department of International Development (DFID), and the Korea International Cooperation Agency (KOICA) - calls on the brightest minds across the globe to develop groundbreaking prevention and treatment approaches for pregnant mothers and newborns during the vulnerable hours surrounding birth.
+Since the launch of Saving Lives at Birth in 2011, five annual rounds of awards have been made to support a portfolio of 92 novel technology, service delivery, and demand-simulation solutions for use in low resource settings through 108 awards.

-Awards under Saving Lives at Birth include: 1) seed awards to develop and test new ideas, 2) validation awards to introduce and validate the effectiveness of innovations to reach proof-of-concept and 3)transition awards to support successful innovations' scale-up.
-Of the 144 awards, 87 are managed by USAID, and 43 of these are still active - one active from Round 1, one active from Round 2, two active from Round 3, six active from Round 4, five active from Round 5, fourteen active from Round 6, and fourteen active from Round 7.
+Awards under Saving Lives at Birth include: 1) seed awards to develop and test new ideas, 2) validation awards to intorduce and validate the effectiveness of innovations to reach proof-of-concept and 3)transition awards to support successful innovations' scale-up.
+Of the 108 awards, 73 are managed by USAID, and 43 of these are still active - two active from Round 1, four active from Round 2, seven active from Round 3, twenty-two active from Round 4, and eight active from Round 5.